 Disorders that are considered a neurosis or neurotic disorder are treatable to various degrees of success.
 In general, the sooner that the symptoms of disorders that are considered a neurosis or neurotic disorder are recognized and treated, the more effective treatment will be.
-The overall treatment goal is to for the patient feel better and to live as normal, ...more treatments »
+The overall treatment goal is to for the patient feel better and to live as normal, functional and ...more treatments »

 A diagnosis of disorders that are considered a neurosis or neurotic disorder may be missed or delayed for a wide variety of reasons.
 For example, people with neurosis may fear the stigma of or be embarrassed by mental illness and not seek treatment.

-A diagnosis of neurosis can also be missed because symptoms of neurosis can be related to many other ...more misdiagnosis »
+A diagnosis of neurosis can also be missed because symptoms of neurosis can be related to many ...more misdiagnosis »

 Symptoms of Neurosis